msillano/tuyaDAEMON/README.md

 ### CUSTOM CHANNEL (see [system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) and 'fake' devices)

-Simple **node-red** flows constitute the interfaces to HD and SW resources, allowing the insertion of external devices, not tuya-compatible, into the system.
+Simple **node-red** flows constitute the interfaces to HD and SW resources, allowing the insertion of external devices, not Tuya-compatible, into the system.
 A very useful two-tier model, consisting of a first-level represented by **tuyaDAEMON** processor, which standardizes the various sources and devices, to provide all data and commands in a homogeneous way to the _higher application level_ (see TuyaDAEMON [application model](https://github.com/msillano/tuyaDEAMON-applications#tuyadeamon-model-for-applications)).

 **Custom channels** are implemented additively with specialized flows, to implement 'fake' devices.